Lahti-University-of-Technology/full-stack-course/material/ethics.md

 4. All data is handled responsibly.
 5. You can explain every line you submit.

-If this is clear and obvious to you, this document probably does not apply to you.
+If this is clear and obvious to you, you might be able to skim the rest.

 ## Positive expectations